humenbergerm/faces/README.md

 See example below.

 #### EXIF Tags

+I will add an option to save the recognized faces to the EXIF data.
+In this way they can be used to search for particular peoplpe.
+OneDrive, for example, reads the EXIF tags and let you search for them online.

 TODO

 ### Motivation

 I was looking for a solution to organize my personal photo library and I also wanted to play with face detection algorithms.
-Furthermore, I wanted to have something easier to control that the various online solutions around.
+Furthermore, I wanted to have something easier to control (privacy, keep my own folder structure, do not modify my photos unless I want it to, etc.) than the various online solutions around.

 ### Inspiration